 Bets on declines in Sina Corp.
-(SINA) shares plunged to a record low last week on prospects the Chinese Internet company’s alliance with Alibaba Group Holding Ltd. (ALIBABZ) will propel advertising sales on its social media platform.
+(SINA:US) shares plunged to a record low last week on prospects the Chinese Internet company’s alliance with Alibaba Group Holding Ltd. will propel advertising sales on its social media platform.

 “Alibaba’s stake purchase in Weibo set a floor to Sina’s valuation, making it senseless for those who used to short its shares to continue do so,” Ming Zhao, founder of 86Research Ltd., which focuses on Chinese Internet companies, said by phone from Beijing May 3.
 “The companies’ revenue projection is a minimum guarantee for the partnership, which will come from sellers on Alibaba’s online marketplace advertising on the Weibo platform.”